alexandruvalentin/Spice-Check/TEST.md

     - to be able to access your website across a range of devices
     >:heavy_check_mark: The website was built with a mobile-first approach and is fully responsive.

+## Testing Responsiveness
+- Responsiveness

+> Responsiveness was explored and tested using DevTools and on a wide variety of devices of different sizes, in both portrait and landscape, in order to detect any issue.
+No issues were found; elements align correctly in space, none being obstructed.
+In conclusion, the website is fully responsive.

+### Operating System test
+- Desktop
+> Testing was done on Windows 7 and Windows 10.
+Features appear to be functional from top to bottom.
+Buttons, links, slideshow gallery and contact form, all work correctly.
+No overflow, overlay or error messages encountered.
+Everything falls into place in space.
+In conclusion, the website is desktop system-cross compatible.

+- Mobile
+> Testing was done on Windows 7 and Windows 10.
+Features appear to be functional from top to bottom.
+Buttons, links, slideshow gallery and contact form, all work correctly.
+No overflow, overlay or error messages encountered.
+Everything falls into place in space.
+In conclusion, the website is desktop system-cross compatible.

+- Tablet
+> Testing was done on Galaxy Tab 4 and iPad Pro.
+Features appear to be functional from top to bottom.
+Buttons, links, slideshow gallery and contact form, all work correctly.
+No overflow, overlay or error messages encountered.
+Everything falls into place in space.
+In conclusion, the website is desktop system-cross compatible.

+### Devices test

+ > Testing was done on HP Notebook, Galaxy S20, iPhone 7/8/11/12/12 Pro, Galaxy Tab 4 and iPad Pro 12.9 2020.
+Features appear to be functional from top to bottom.
+Buttons, links, slideshow gallery and contact form, all work correctly.
+No overflow, overlay or error messages encountered.
+Everything falls into place in space.
+In conclusion, the website is platform-cross compatible.

+ ### Browser test

+ > The website was tested on Google Chrome, Firefox, Safari and Microsoft Edge.
+Browser versions were all up to date.
+Further testing was done using [BrowserLing](https://www.browserling.com/).
+Features appear to be functional from top to bottom.
+Buttons, links, slideshow gallery and contact form, all work correctly.
+No overflow, overlay or error messages encountered.
+Everything falls into place in space.
+In conclusion, the website is desktop system-cross compatible.